arthurkushman/buildsqlx/README.md

 ## Where, AndWhere, OrWhere clauses

-You may use the where method on a query builder instance to add where clauses to the query.
+You may use the `Where` method on a query builder instance to add where clauses to the query.
 The most basic call to where requires three arguments.
 The first argument is the name of the column.
 The second argument is an operator, which can be any of the database's supported operators.